DPLATA/Guides-overviews-and-tutorials/Minikube-docker/README.md

 ## Getting Started

-**Modify the getting started section**
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+I recommend you to follow along writing your own files but my sourcec code will be uploaded in this repo so that you can check it out in case of any problem.

 ## Audience